elicitmind/my-100DayOfCode-chalenge/log.md

 -how does the react works with JSX undwer the hood!

 **Thoughts**
-THE AESTHETICS OF REACT CODE/FILE TREE  NOURISH MY  ARTISTIC SOUL **Extra**
+THE AESTHETICS OF REACT CODE/FILE TREE NOURISH MY ARTISTIC SOUL

 ###